Paaskehare/weechat-url-title/README.md

 Weechat URL Title
 =========================

-This is a [Weechat](http://pinboard.in) python script which will print out the title for any url that is printed in a buffer.
-It will also print the category for YouTube (e.g. "Music") and will also match www.google.com.
+This is a [WeeChat](http://pinboard.in) python script which will print out the title for any url that is printed in a buffer.
+It will also print the category for YouTube (e.g. "Music").

 It will also (atleast try to) disregard popular media types to avoid downloading files and images.